couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

   * Add support for collections to query index management.
     * Add `CollectionName` and `ScopeName` to all query index management functions.
     * Add `CollectionName` and `ScopeName` to `QueryIndex`

+* January 19, 2022 - Revision #21 (by Charles Dixon)
+  * Reworked query for `GetAllIndexes` when only a bucket name is supplied.
+  * Reworked `BuildDeferredIndexes` to use only a single query rather than first performing a `GetAllIndexes` internally.

 # Signoff